Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/variant-jumping.md

  Identifying this type of variant jumping is easy by identifying the the assignment event where the user jumped between variants, and comparing the value of the Amplitude ID for both events.
 If the Amplitude ID is different on the two events, then there then it is very likely that anonymous identity merging was the cause.

- To combat this type of variant jumping, consider bucketing by user ID.
-Note that bucking by user ID may not be possible if you expect that users in the experiment will be anonymous.
+ !!!tip "To combat this type of variant jumping, consider bucketing by:"
+    * User ID: If you're only targeting user who are logged in, and have a user ID.
+    * Device ID: If you're only targeting anonymous users (e.g. sign up experiment).

 ## Abnormal variant jumping

-Abnormal variant jumping is unexpected variant jumping that can't be explained by any [normal means](#normal-variant-jumping) Abnormal variant jumping can be tough to track down, however almost all abnormal variant jumping is caused by some for of identity mismatch: **when the user identity used in assignment is different from the identity used to track the exposure.** In short, abnormal variant jumping is almost always due to an inconsistency in implementation.
+Abnormal variant jumping is unexpected variant jumping that can't be explained by any [normal means](#normal-variant-jumping).
+Abnormal variant jumping can be tough to track down, however almost all abnormal variant jumping is caused by some for of identity mismatch: **when the user identity used in assignment is different from the identity used to track the exposure.** In short, abnormal variant jumping is almost always due to an inconsistency in implementation.

 The following examples are by no means exhaustive, but should hopefully get you thinking about the use of identity in your system with respect to Amplitude Experiment.